T7 phage: Hosts

 T7 grows on rough strains of Escherichia coli (i.e. those without full-length O-antigen polysaccharide on their surface) and some other enteric bacteria, but close relatives also infect smooth and even capsulated strains.
-E. coli is more resistant to T7 than to some other similar phages.

 Virion structure

 The virus has complex structural symmetry, with a capsid of the phage that is icosahedral (twenty faces) with an inner diameter of 55 nm and a tail 19 nm in diameter and 28.5 nm long attached to the capsid.
 The ejection of proteins from the capsid upon infection causes the virus to change structure when it enters the cell.

+Bacteriophage T7 was the first organism for which a genome-wide protein interaction map was generated.
+It revealed 25 interactions among its 55 proteins, mostly among structural proteins and those involved in DNA replication.